dingo/api-docs/Configuration.md

 Much of the package comes preconfigured so that you can start building your API as soon as possible.
 You can use your `.env` file to configure most of the package, however, some finer tuning of the package will require you to either publish the configuration file (Laravel) or configure it in `bootstrap/app.php` (Lumen).
+You may also use the `boot` method of your `AppServiceProvider`.

+**Important:** If you're using Laravel 5 you must use either a published configuration file OR a service provider.
+Do not use the `bootstrap/app.php` file.

 If you're using Laravel you can publish the configuration file with the following Artisan command: